-Rupert's other recent credits as Associate include working with Jamie Lloyd on the Philip Ridley plays THE PITCHFORK DISNEY and KILLER at Shoreditch Town Hall, with Adam Penford on UNFAITHFUL at Found lll in Charing Cross Road, and Jonathan Church on HOBSON'S CHOICE at the Vaudeville in the West End, on its UK tour and opening at Theatre Royal Bath.
-As Associate/Assistant he has also worked with Thom Southerland on the UK premiere of the musical GREY GARDENS at Southwark Playhouse, Lucy Bailey on AROUND THE WORLD IN 80 DAYS at the St James Theatre, Jeremy Sams on THE REHEARSAL in the Minerva at Chichester Festival Theatre and MONSIEUR POPULAR in the Ustinov Studio, Theatre Royal Bath, Nikolai Foster on BEAUTIFUL THING, supervising its 2015 tour, Jamie Lloyd on ASSASSINS at the Menier Chocolate Factory and THE RULING CLASS at the Trafalgar Studios, on the European premiere of ORSON'S SHADOW directed by Alice Hamilton at Southwark Playhouse, as well as HAMLET directed by Terry Hands, THE HERBAL BED and GHOSTS both directed by Emma Lucia, and SOMEWHERE IN ENGLAND directed by Peter Rowe all at Clwyd Theatr Cymru.
+As Associate Director Rupert has worked with Jamie Lloyd on the Philip Ridley plays THE PITCHFORK DISNEY and KILLER at Shoreditch Town Hall, with Adam Penford on UNFAITHFUL at Found lll in Charing Cross Road, and Jonathan Church on HOBSON'S CHOICE at the Vaudeville in the West End, on its UK tour and opening at Theatre Royal Bath.
+As Associate/Assistant he has worked with Thom Southerland on the UK premiere of the musical GREY GARDENS at Southwark Playhouse, Lucy Bailey on AROUND THE WORLD IN 80 DAYS at the St James Theatre, Jeremy Sams on THE REHEARSAL in the Minerva at Chichester Festival Theatre and MONSIEUR POPULAR in the Ustinov Studio Theatre Royal Bath, Nikolai Foster on BEAUTIFUL THING, supervising its 2015 tour, Jamie Lloyd on ASSASSINS at the Menier Chocolate Factory and THE RULING CLASS at the Trafalgar Studios, on the European premiere of ORSON'S SHADOW directed by Alice Hamilton at Southwark Playhouse, as well as HAMLET directed by Terry Hands, THE HERBAL BED and GHOSTS both directed by Emma Lucia, and SOMEWHERE IN ENGLAND directed by Peter Rowe all at Clwyd Theatr Cymru.

-Rupert read English at Warwick, graduating in 2014, and whilst there directed the musicals THE KISS OF THE SPIDERWOMAN (Warwick Arts Centre Studio) and SWEENEY TODD (Warwick Arts Centre Main House), as well as MEMORY by Jonathan Lichtenstein, THE HISTORY BOYS and OLEANNA.
+Rupert read English at Warwick graduating in 2014, and whilst there directed the musicals THE KISS OF THE SPIDERWOMAN and SWEENEY TODD, as well as MEMORY by Jonathan Lichtenstein, THE HISTORY BOYS and OLEANNA.
 During the course of his degree he also shadowed Greg Doran on THE ORPHAN OF ZHAO and Lucy Bailey on THE WINTER'S TALE at the Royal Shakespeare Company and Terry Hands on THE WINSLOW BOY and BOEING-BOEING at Clwyd Theatr Cyrmru.

 Photograph of Rupert Hands by CATHERINE ASHMORE